- Collar Jobs

 Average Yearly Salary: $50,000

-Job Outlook: Librarian jobs are projected to grow 9% and produce 13,000 job opportunities across the U.S. between 2020 and 2030, according to the BLS
+Job Outlook: Librarian jobs are projected to grow 9% and create 13,000 opportunities across the U.S. between 2020 and 2030, according to the BLS.

-INTJ is one of the 16 personalities included in the Myers Briggs Type Indicator, developed by Katharine Briggs and her daughter Isabel Myers in the mid-1900s.
-INTJ’s are the third rarest personality type globally, with only 2 percent of the general population classified as having an INTJ personality.
+INTJ is one of the 16 personalities identified in the Myers-Briggs Type Indicator, which was developed by Katharine Briggs and Isabel Myers in the mid-20th century.
+INTJs represent the third rarest personality type globally, with only about 2% of the population identified as such.

-Some other key traits associated with INTJ personality types are:
+Key traits associated with INTJ personality types include:

 -